NITDgpOS/contribute/README.md

     $ gem install contribute

-## Usage
+## Usage :iphone:

-You will need you api access token.
-[Github people have written about how can you get those magic bits](https://github.com/blog/1509-personal-api-tokens).
+You will need your api access token. :point_right: [Github people have written about how can you get those magic bits](https://github.com/blog/1509-personal-api-tokens).

 Rename `.token.yml.exmaple` to `.token.yml`.
 ```